• Access

 Writing Test with Different Cricut Pens and Markers

-In the following photo, you’ll be able to see how fine and thick, different types of pens and markers look after writing with Cricut.
+In the following screenshot photo, you’ll be able to see how fine and thick, different types of pens and markers look in Design Space.

 I ran into some trouble with the Glitter Gel and the Gel pens; as you can see, I had to complete the initial letters of the pens because they were new and the ink wasn’t ready to come out yet.